Roy Jones Jr.

 - Won against Jorge Vaca, Jorge Fernando Castro, Bernard Hopkins, Thulani Malinga, James Toney, Vinny Pazienza, Eric Lucas, Mike McCallum, Montell Griffin, Virgil Hill, Lou Del Valle, Otis Grant, Reggie Johnson, Julio Cesar Gonzalez, Clinton Woods, John Ruiz, Antonio Tarver, Felix Trinidad, Jeff Lacy

-- Lost against Montell Griffin, Antonio Tarver (2x), Glen Johnson, Joe Calzaghe, Danny Green, Bernard Hopkins, Denis Lebedev
+- Lost against Montell Griffin, Antonio Tarver (twice), Glen Johnson, Joe Calzaghe, Danny Green, Bernard Hopkins, Denis Lebedev

 Regional & Minor Titles

 - WBC Continental Americas Super Middleweight Title (1992)